josephchenhk/qtrader_strategies/strategies/pairs_strategy/README.md

 ## Stocks

-To check the robustness of the model, we also test it in another asset class: HK equity.
+To check the robustness of the model, we also tested it in another asset class: HK equity.

-We select stocks from 4 sectors: automobiles, banking, utility, and food.
-We use script `select_pairs.py` to select the candidate pairs.
+We selected stocks from 4 sectors: automobiles, banking, utility, and food.
+We used script `select_pairs.py` to select the candidate pairs.

 There are 17 securities that are involved: